markmace/DiluteDenseGluons/README.md

 * Has run on Mac OSX 10.8 and newer, NERSC

 ### How do I run? ###
 * For the executable created, there are a large number of inputs which can be, and typically are, specified at run-time (see src/CommandlineParameters.cpp).
-There are also input parameters which must be specified in a separate input file (the name of which is specified also at run-time): an example is included with git repo.
+If using the Glauber+IP-Sat module, there are additional input parameters in a separate input file (the name of which is specified also at run-time): an example is included with git repo.
 The lattice size and spacing are the only common parameters between the input file and the commandline inputs, both of which must be set.
-WORK in PROGRESS

 ### Who do I talk to? ###